zyf0717/zyf0717.github.io/_drafts/2026-07-XX-harnessed-not-handcuffed.markdown

 ## Interpretive Entropy

 The heart of the matter is interpretive entropy.
-Not all additional context clarifies: high-signal context can reduce uncertainty; low-signal instructions can increase it by creating more surfaces for ambiguity, conflict, and ultimately misapplication.
+Not all additional context clarifies: high-signal content can reduce uncertainty; low-signal instructions increases chance of ambiguity or even conflict, which may ultimately lead to misapplication.

-In other words: long(er) contexts are better only if they are informative.
-If they are not, they can be worse than no context at all.
+In other words, long(er) contexts are better only if they are informative; if they are not, they can be worse than no context at all.

+The key is to understand the levels at which control is exercised:

+- Tier 1: outside-prompt, hard controls
+- Tier 2: inside-prompt, unavoidable controls
+- Tier 3: inside-prompt, soft guidance
+- Everything else: suspicious by default

+### Tier 1: Outside-Prompt, Hard Controls

+A "hard control" here refers to a constraint that is enforced by the system and cannot be overridden by the LLM's probabilistic interpretation.
+Such controls include:

+- File permissions enforced by the operating system
+- Schema validity enforced by a validation engine
+- Access control enforced by an API gateway
+- Coding standards enforced by a linter
+- Correctness enforced by a tests and checks

+It is worth noting that even though "system prompts" sits higher than "user prompts" in the instructions hierarchy, neither fully determines how robust the control is.
+They are ultimately still natural language interpreted by the model, and thus probabilistic.

+### Tier 2: Inside-Prompt, Unavoidable Controls

+### Tier 3: Inside-Prompt, Soft Guidance